 You have a lot more blood volume during pregnancy so you need a lot more water to stay hydrated.
 Drink up!

 I hope these tips about riding your Peloton were helpful.
-As always, check in with a pelvic floor PT in person or online if you need customized help and I’ll see you on the leaderboard!
+As always, check in with a pelvic floor PT if needed, and I’ll see you on the leaderboard!